EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 eosio-cpp addressbook.cpp -o addressbook.wasm
 ```

-If you created a Ricardian contract and Ricardian clauses, the definitions appear in the .abi file.
-An example for the addressbook.cpp, built including the contract and clause definitions described above is shown below.
+If you created a Ricardian contract with Ricardian clauses, the definitions appear in the .abi file.
+An example for the addressbook.cpp, built including the contract and clause definitions described above, is shown below.

 ```json
 {